peteroupc/peteroupc.github.io/bernoulli.md

 [^2]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

 [^3]: There is an analogue to the Bernoulli factory problem called the _quantum Bernoulli factory_, with the same goal of simulating functions of unknown probabilities, but this time with algorithms that employ quantum-mechanical operations (unlike _classical_ algorithms that employ no such operations).
 However, quantum-mechanical programming is far from being accessible to most programmers at the same level as classical programming, and will likely remain so for the foreseeable future.
 For this reason, the _quantum Bernoulli factory_ is outside the scope of this document, but it should be noted that more factory functions can be "constructed" using quantum-mechanical operations than by classical algorithms.
-For example, a factory function whose domain is \[0, 1\] has to meet the requirements proved by Keane and O'Brien except it can touch 0 and/or 1 at a finite number of points in the domain (Dale, H., Jennings, D. and Rudolph, T., 2015, "Provable quantum advantage in randomness processing", _Nature communications_ 6(1), pp. 1-4).
+For example, a factory function whose domain is \[0, 1\] has to meet the requirements proved by Keane and O'Brien except it can touch 0, 1, or both at a finite number of points in the domain (Dale, H., Jennings, D. and Rudolph, T., 2015, "Provable quantum advantage in randomness processing", _Nature communications_ 6(1), pp. 1-4).

 [^4]: Huber, M., "[**Nearly optimal Bernoulli factories for linear functions**](https://arxiv.org/abs/1308.1562v2)", arXiv:1308.1562v2  [math.PR], 2014.